nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Notes about naming convention
 - Cashflow refers to an income or expense.

+### Notes about program limitations
+- Maximum amount and balance the program can hold is 999,999,999,999.99
+- Minimum amount and balance the program can hold is -999,999,999,999.99

 ### Add cashflow

 #### Add income: `add income`